 When Is Probate Required?

-Properties sold under the probate real estate category are marketed just like any regular property sale, i.e., through real estate agents and listings on multiple sites.
-Interested buyers are free to make bids; however, the buying and ownership transfer process may take a while.
+Interested buyers are free to bid; however, the buying and ownership transfer process may take a while.

 Probate Sale: What Does The Process Involve?